5 men, two minors held in gang rape of techie in J'khand's Chaibasa | Law-Order

 Seven people, including two minors, were nabbed for the gang rape of the 26-year-old software engineer in Jharkhand's West Singhbhum district, police said on Sunday.

+Police said they detained some people, who were frequent to the area for questioning.
+During interrogation, some of those detained broke down and confessed to the crime.

-The arrests were made by the Special Investigation Team (SIT) which is formed to probe the case, Superintendent of Police Ashutosh Shekhar said.
+The arrests were made by the Special Investigation Team (SIT) which was formed to probe the case, Superintendent of Police Ashutosh Shekhar said.

-The woman's wallet and mobile phones were recovered from those arrested, he said.
+The woman's wallet that had her Aadhaar card, driving licence, ATM card and Rs 4,500 in cash, and her mobile phone were recovered from those arrested, he said.

+The clothes of the accused matching the description provided by the woman were also seized, he said.

-After raping her, the accused left her at the spot and fled.
-As she was walking back from the spot, a police van spotted her and she narrated the whole incident to them, an officer said.
+After raping her in turns, the accused persons left her alone at the spot.
+As she was walking back home, a police van spotted her and she narrated the whole incident to them, an officer said.

 The woman is here since the outbreak of the pandemic as she is working from her home.